psudo-dev/exercism-javascript-exercises/README.md

 ```

 In this case, there are 3 tests.
 If you run `npm test` and it passes the first test, you go to this file and change the first `xtest()` function name to `test()`, run again, if it passes you change the next `xtest()` and so on and so forth.

+## Community <a name = "community"></a>

+Since this is a learning platform, most people post their answer on the community section.
+It's always interesting to check how other people solved the same problem, you can always learn something and add a few new tricks up your sleeve.

 ## Credits <a name = "credits"></a>